metal3-io/baremetal-operator/README.md

 `make manifests`

-This will render the `config/render/capm3.yaml`.
-Please do not change the content of `config/render/capm3.yaml` manually.
+This will render the, `config/render/capm3.yaml`.
+Please do not change the, content of `config/render/capm3.yaml` manually.